armaninyow/Volume-Control-Pro/README.md

 # 🔊 Volume Control Pro

-**Volume Control Pro** is an advanced volume management utility for Windows, built with AutoHotkey v2.
+**Volume Control Pro** is an advanced volume management utility for Windows.
 This tool enhances your system audio control by combining custom hotkey increments with a dynamic visual indicator in the system tray.

 ---